Flyspeck101/how-to-win-tl/index.md

 - ddos your opponent's ip
 - steal their laptop
 - blow them up
-- summon a cat onto their keyboard
+- summon a fluffy cat onto their keyboard
 - trick them into unplugging their ethernet cable
 - eat their ethernet cable
 - throw a brick at their laptop
 - inject a virus into their laptop
+- inject literal acid into their laptop
 - invert their keyboard wiring
 - feed them one of Hagrid's rock cakes
 - disconnect their region's spool server from tetrio main server
 - ask zeus really really nicely to summon a lightning bolt to electrocute them
 - nuke them
+- feed them pure sulfuric acid
+- feed them pure caesium hydroxide
 - ask them about their favourite book, then take advantage of their typing to win
 - use your pieces to do a meme so degenerate that it makes them die of cringe
 - gaslight them